-The entrance to Jerusalem’s former Cotton Market runs off of Hagai St. on the right.
+The entrance to Jerusalem’s former Cotton Market (pictured) runs off of Hagai Street on the right.
 If you keep your eye on the right side of the street, you should spot some traditional Arab bakeries with massive stone ovens.

 In the street next to the 3rd Station are several 2nd-3rd century C.E. pavement stones that were discovered three meters below ground in the course of sewerage work.
 The stones were raised, and are now integrated into the present day street.

-The Austrian Hospice is at the northeast corner of this junction.
-This building is little island of Vienna in the Middle East.
+The Austrian Pligrims Hospice to the Holy Family, or simply Austrian Hospice (pictured) is at the northeast corner of this junction.
+This building provides a little piece of Vienna in the Middle East.
 The view from its roof is stunning.
-It also is home to a ‘genuine’ Viennese coffeehouse that serves sachertort and apple strudel, as classical music in piped in the background.
+It also is home to a “genuine” Viennese coffeehouse that serves sachertort and apple strudel, as classical music in piped in the background.
 The illusion of Austria is jolted back to reality when the Mosque across the street starts calling the faithful to pray!

 Have an enjoyable walk.
 Other highlights of the neighborhoods are viewing traditional Islamic architecture, mostly entryways on the Street of the Chain (Tariq Bab Es Salsileh) and Iron Gate Street (Tariq Bab El Hadid) and exploring the environs of Damascus Gate, the most ornate of the Old City’s gates.
 Just off the Via Dolorosa there are some entrances to Temple Mount – non Muslims can’t enter here, but you do get some stunning views of the Dome of the Rock and there is a fine example of Mameluke architecture.
 At the end of the Via Dolorosa is Lion’s (St Stephen’s Gate) with views towards the Mount of Olives.
 See our Muslim Quarter Jerusalem Pictures.